I was born a hermaphrodite. As a young child, I was surgically assigned a gender without my knowledge or consent.

 It was six months to a year before I even considered admitting to myself that what the doctor said was true.

 I started on a quest to find medical records that to this day still elude me.
-Lots of time and a few dollars have culminated in not one single scrap of paper regarding the seven different groups of surgeries required which gave me the messed up situation I live with today.
+I have invested lots of time and money, and yet I've discovered not one single scrap of paper regarding the seven different groups of surgeries required that led to the messed-up situation I live with today.

 - As long as the surgery was a success, no one followed up to see how the child adjusted.

-- The parents where left to take care of their unique child with zero guidance.
+- The parents were left to take care of their unique child with zero guidance.

 I wanted to hate my parents for the choices they made but I have to be honest with myself.
 Knowing what I knew when my son was born I most likely would have gone ahead with the surgery if he was born the same way I was.